 U-M's master specification for VFDs requires minimum 6 pulse PWM type VFDs.
-With the exception of some UMHHC locations, it has been found that 12 or 18 pulse VFDs are not required provided the VFD complies with all other aspects of the U-M master spec.
-Therefore the AE should not indiscriminately specify higher pulse VFDs.
+With the exception of some UMHHC locations, 12 or 18 pulse VFDs are not required provided the VFD complies with all other aspects of the U-M master spec.
+Therefore do not indiscriminately specify higher pulse VFDs.